jonesy-b-dev/LinuxConfigFiles/README.md

-# My personal conmfig files for linux
+# My personal config files for linux
 These are really ALL of them, for x11 stuff and wayland stuff and more Feel free to use them!